Harbour seal population trends in Scotland

 The Sea Mammal Research Unit (SMRU) has been conducting surveys since the late 1980s to monitor the populations of harbour seals in Scotland.
 The aerial surveys occur in August during the annual moult, when the greatest and most consistent numbers of seals are found ashore.
 These counts provide with a minimum number of harbour seals in each area, which is an index of population size.

 SMRU aerial survey counts have shown a decline in the numbers of harbour seals around the east and north coast of Scotland and in the Northern Islands since around 2000.
-For example, harbour seal numbers have declined by around 95% in the Tay estuary (East Coast), by approximately 75% in Orkney and by around 30% in Shetland, since 2000.
+For example, harbour seal numbers have declined by around 93% in the Tay estuary (East Coast) since 2002, by approximately 76% in Orkney since 1997, and by around 40% in 2002, although counts have remained stable since then.
 In contrast, populations on the West Coast and in the Western Isles are either stable or increasing (see map on the right).

 SMRU has been funded by Scottish Government to investigate the causes of these declines in harbour seal numbers.
 The current project focuses on estimating the survival and the birth rates for harbour seals at sites that show contrasting population trajectories.
 These results will be combined with information on potential drivers of population change that have not been excluded as factors affecting harbour seal survival and birth rates.
 These include: